-As a concession, and at the discretion of the committee entries may be accepted via e-mail to the Section Secretary (8thcsec@ brca.org) up to 6pm on the Friday preceding the race weekend.
-They must be paid in full by Paypal and will incur the late entry fee.
-A £5 surcharge will be added to the entry fee for late entries.
+At the discretion of the section entries may be accepted via e-mail to the Section Secretary (8thcsec@brca.org) .
+They must be paid in full trackside and will incur a £10 late fee surcharge.

-All entry fees non-returnable except in exceptional circumstances inline with BRCA refund policy and by agreement with the 8th Circuit Section Committee.
+All entry fees non-returnable except in inline with BRCA refund guidance and by agreement with the 8th Circuit Section Committee only.

-- 2.2.3 An entry is a requirement to pay the entry fee. - 2.2.4 Competitors must ensure that the transponder is attached to the car for The practice, qualifying and finals.
-Computer Operator will endeavour to check and ensure that all competitors' transponders are registering in warm up for qualifying and finals, and inform competitors of any problem as auickly as possible.
+- 2.2.3 Deleted. - 2.2.4 Competitors must ensure that the transponder is attached to the car for The practice, qualifying and finals.
+Computer Operator will endeavour to check and ensure that all competitors' transponders are registering in warm up for qualifying and finals, and inform competitors of any problem as quickly as possible.
 However it is the driver's responsibility to ensure his/her transponder is working correctly.
-No manual adjustment will be made for an individual's missed laps, unless it is directly attributable to the Section timing equipment (i.e. 2 or more cars having missed laps) . - 2.2.5 If not on 2.4GHz a drivers radio should have at least two frequencies available and must be a legal frequency within the frequency bands as specified by the UKRCC and endorsed by the BRCA.
-Where frequencies conflict in the finals, the fastest qualifier shall choose, providing it is possible for drivers to change to the available frequencies.

-- 2.2.6 Drivers ranked 500 of known high ability will have their start position adjusted if to the unreasonable detriment of other high ranking drivers.
-This adjustment will not place them in the top heat - 2.2.7 Where a meeting is abandoned for whatever reason then all completed and correct rounds on the day will be used as the result.
-In the event that there is no full round then there will be no scores to count - 2.2.8 To qualify for a final the car must have completed a minimum of one timed lap during a qualifying heat under its own power which has been recorded by the race timing system.
+No manual adjustment will be made for an individual's missed laps, unless it is directly attributable to the Section timing equipment (i.e. 2 or more cars having missed laps). - 2.2.5 If not on 2.4GHz a drivers radio should have at least two frequencies available and must be a legal frequency within the frequency bands as specified by the UKRCC and endorsed by the BRCA.
+Where frequencies conflict in the finals, the fastest qualifier shall choose, providing it is possible for drivers to change to the available frequencies. - 2.2.6 Drivers ranked of known high ability will have their start position adjusted if to the unreasonable detriment of other high ranking drivers.
+This adjustment will not place them in the top heat. - 2.2.7 Where a meeting is abandoned for whatever reason then all completed and correct rounds on the day will be used as the result.
+In the event that there is no full round then there will be no scores to count. - 2.2.8 To qualify for a final the car must have completed a minimum of one timed lap during a qualifying heat under its own power which has been recorded by the race timing system.